gnosischain/documentation/docs/bridges/tutorials/using-xdai-bridge/safe.md

 ![A second signature is required in this example ](/img/bridges/xdaibridge/2nd confirmer.png)

-5. Execute the transaction on the xDai chain.
+5. Execute the transaction on the Gnosis chain.
 In this case, a warning message appears related to the gas limit which is set too low by the application.

 ![](/img/bridges/xdaibridge/approve-tx-issue.png)